 5. Construction of the tower started in the 1950s

 The tower was built by the Egyptian Government and construction started in the year 1956.
-Just 5 years later, the tower was completed as it opened its doors on April 12, 1961.
+The tower was completed just 5 years later as it opened its doors on April 12, 1961.

 It’s a popular tourist attraction in the city and is home to 5 different restaurants of which one revolves 360 degrees every hour, and an observation deck as well.